Skip to content ↓

 • The spiritual, moral, social and cultural development of pupils is outstanding.

-• Pupils are well-prepared for the next stage of their education no Woodlane pupil has left Woodlane Not in Education, Employment or Training (NEET) in the last 6 years.
+• Pupils are well-prepared for the next stage of their education.
+No Woodlane pupil has left Woodlane Not in Education, Employment or Training (NEET) in the last 6 years.

 * Please see our annual SEF/SIP for further details.